ClojureBridge/drawing/curriculum/create-something.md

 Otherwise, the `state` will be incremented by one.

 OK, Clara learned `if`, which is used for flow control at ClojureBridge workshop, [Flow Control](https://github.com/ClojureBridge/curriculum/blob/master/outline/flow_control.md).
-So, she used `if` to make it back to the top.
+So, she used `if` to make it back to the top in the update function.

 At this momment, the `practice.clj` looks like this: